squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/WindowsActiveDirectory.md

 ```
 net ads join -U Administrator
 ```
-Start samba and winbind and test acces to the domain.
+Start samba and winbind and test access to the domain.
 ```
 wbinfo -t
 ```